Fund accounting: Accounting basis

 The accrual basis of accounting used by most businesses requires revenue to be recognized when it is earned and expenses to be recognized when the related benefit is received.
 Revenues may actually be received during a later period, while expenses may be paid during an earlier or later period.
 (Cash basis accounting, used by some small businesses, recognizes revenue when received and expenses when paid.)

 Governmental funds, which are not concerned about profitability, usually rely on a modified accrual basis.
 This involves recognizing revenue when it becomes both available and measurable, rather than when it is earned.
 Expenditures, a term preferred over expenses for modified accrual accounting, are recognized when the related liability is incurred.
+Expenditures also include purchases of capital assets, and repayments of debt, which are not considered expenses in business accounting.

 Proprietary funds, used for business-like activities, usually operate on an accrual basis.
 Governmental accountants sometimes refer to the accrual basis as "full accrual" to distinguish it from modified accrual basis accounting.

 The accounting basis applied to fiduciary funds depends upon the needs of a specific fund.
 If the trust involves a business-like operation, accrual basis accounting would be appropriate to show the fund's profitability.
 Accrual basis is also appropriate for trust funds using interest and dividends from invested principle amounts to pay for supported programs, because the profitability of those investments would be important.

 Financial reporting

-State and local governments report the results of their annual operations in a comprehensive annual financial report (CAFR), the equivalent of a business's financial statements.
-A CAFR includes a single set of government-wide statements, for the government entity as a whole, and individual fund statements.
-The Governmental Accounting Standards Board establishes standards for CAFR preparation.
+State and local governments report the results of their annual operations in an annual comprehensive financial report (ACFR), the equivalent of a business's financial statements.
+An ACFR includes a single set of government-wide statements, for the government entity as a whole, and individual fund statements.
+The Governmental Accounting Standards Board establishes standards for ACFR preparation.

 Governments do not use the terms profit and loss to describe the net results of their operations.
 The difference between revenues and expenditures during a year is either a surplus or a deficit.
 Since making a profit is not the purpose of a government, a significant surplus generally means a choice between tax cuts or spending increases.
 A significant deficit will result in spending cuts or borrowing.
 Ideally, surpluses and deficits should be small.